farcasterxyz/docs/docs/reference/hubble/datatypes/messages.md

 ## 3. Cast

-A Cast is a delta that represents a new public update from a user.
-Casts can be added and removed at any time by the user.
+A Cast message is a public post from a user.

 ### 3.1 CastAddBody

-Adds a new Cast
+Adds a new Cast message.

 | Field              | Type              | Label    | Description                                 |
 | ------------------ | ----------------- | -------- | ------------------------------------------- |